 The Passport to Your National Parks Program was established in 1986.
 The program is run by Eastern National, which is a non-profit organization that promotes and supports America’s National Parks through a variety of educational experiences and opportunities.

 Most of the National Parks in the United States participate in this program which offer opportunities for visitors to collect regional stamps and cancellations that are unique to the National Park in that area.

 What are the different types of passport books?

 The program currently contains a variety of books that you can purchase to collect your stamps and cancellations at the various National Parks that you visit.

-To break it down, there are really just four choices of passport books:
+To break it down, there are four choices of passport books available for purchase.

 While it’s easy to get overwhelmed with the different choices, we just chose to go with the Passport to Your National Parks “Classic Edition” as it seemed to suit our needs just fine at the time!

 However, now that we have visited quite a few of the National Parks in the Southeast Region, the kids have their Southeast Region completely filled up with cancellations.

 So now we are contemplating moving up to the Collector’s Edition or the Explorer Edition.
 (That or buy the expander packs to add more pages in their Classic Edition books!)